atmoos/Quantities/documentation/Design.md

 This also holds true for spelling.
 SI spelling takes precedence.

 For imperial units the british definition and spelling are used.

+### Naming

+The naming of units and prefixes follows the definitions given by the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI).
+If no naming can be found there, the consensus formed on the corresponding english Wikipedia page will be used.
+This leads to the following list of naming conventions:

+- We use the _international_ name as defined by SI or Wikipedia
+  - Many units are named after individuals.
+We respect the way they spell their own name.
+  - Hence we use [Ångström](../source/Quantities.Units/Si/Metric/Ångström.cs), not "Angstrom".
+  - We can do this since C# source code is UTF-8 and supports special characters
+- Potential duplicate names are resolved via namespaces.
+  - Examples are the well known unit of force, the [Newton](../source/Quantities.Units/Si/Derived/Newton.cs) and the lesser known unit of temperature, the [Newton](../source/Quantities.Units/NonStandard/Temperature/Newton.cs).